rishabjasrotia/drupal-docker/README.md

-Docker Base Drupal 10 Setup
+Docker Base Drupal 10 Container Setup

 ## How to setup
 - Build the docker image using following command ```docker compose up -d```